ohrite/circuit-breakers-2024/presentation.md

 <https://coopguide.org>

 <!--
-Thank you to Tech Workers Coalition for putting Circuit Breakers 2024 together, hope this is successful so we can see a 2025 edition
+Thank you to Tech Workers Coalition organizers for putting Circuit Breakers 2024 together, and thank all of you for showing up

-Thank you to all of you for being here, we've got so many important sessions happening this weekend, hopefully we can make a big impact
+Cooperatives are all of the things you can possibly do at a workplace: a mix of model UN, mission-driven organization, and capitalist enterprise.
+Then you play all of those things, all at once, on expert mode

+I've included a lot of resources on this slide deck, which is accessible at this URL.
+I've included some challenging reading and homework for you, all linked at the end in PDF and Excel format.
+I'm always here, one email away, ready to help.
 -->

 ---